 With this ebook, we'll help you prioritize which vendors need the most attention with an in-depth security assessment – such as those with low security ratings, or critical vendors that maintain constant contact with your company’s systems.

 Digital relationships with third-party vendors increase opportunities for growth, but they also increase opportunities for cyberattacks — a recent study found that 61% of U.S. companies said they have experienced a data breach caused by one of their vendors or third parties (up 12% since 2016).

-Can questionnaires keep you adequately informed about your third-party risk?
+Can vendor risk management questionnaires keep you adequately informed about your third-party risk?

 Unfortunately, questionnaires can only offer a snapshot of a vendor’s cybersecurity posture.
 Systems change, departments are outsourced, and policies are rewritten, so the risk presented by a single vendor is constantly shifting.

 If you plan to scale, a sustainable third-party risk management (TPRM) program needs to include more than just questionnaires.
 Risk should be monitored on a continuous basis, using tools such as security ratings to keep your organization up to date on your vendors’ shifting risk positions.

 Still, questionnaires have a place in the TPRM ecosystem that’s unlikely to change, particularly during the onboarding process.
 According to a 2018 EY study, 72% of companies use industry-standard questionnaires (or have built their own by using a standard as a baseline).

 In this blog post, we’ll give you a basic third-party risk assessment template, and provide you with some sample questions to work from.

 No two organizations are exactly alike, and the same applies to vendors.
 Therefore, questionnaires should ideally be tailored not only to your particular industry, but to each vendor as well.
 Considering which (and how much) data each vendor has access to, in addition to past performance indicators, can help you customize security questions.